kyma-project/btp-manager/docs/workflows.md

 To keep `module-chart/chart` in sync with the [upstream](https://github.com/SAP/sap-btp-service-operator), you must not apply any manual changes there.

-## Release pipeline workflow
+## Release workflow

 See [BTP Manager release pipeline](release.md)

-## E2E tests workflow ('run-e2e-test.yaml')
+## E2E tests workflow

 This workflow is triggered by pull requests on the `main` branch.
-It uses the DEV artifact registry, tags the binary image and OCI module image with the PR number, and calls the reusable workflow
+It uses the DEV artifact registry, tags the binary image and OCI module image with the PR number, and calls the reusable [workflow](../.github/workflows/run-e2e-tests-reusable.yaml).
-'Run E2E tests (reusable)' (`run-e2e-tests-reusable.yaml`).

-## Unit tests workflow ('run-unit-test.yaml')
+## Unit tests workflow

 This workflow is triggered by pull requests on the `main` branch.
-Then it calls the reusable workflow 'Run unit tests (reusable)' (`run-unit-tests-reusable.yaml`).
+Then it calls the reusable [workflow](../.github/workflows/run-unit-tests-reusable.yaml).

 ## Reusable workflows

 There are reusable workflows created.
 Anyone with access to a reusable workflow can call it from another workflow.

-### Run E2E tests
+### E2E tests

-This workflow runs the E2E tests on the k3a cluster.
+This [workflow](../.github/workflows/run-e2e-tests-reusable.yaml) runs the E2E tests on the k3a cluster.
 You pass the following parameters from the calling workflow:

 | Parameter name  | Required | Description |